Kaushansky Lab

 Welcome to the Kaushansky Lab

-Malaria Host-Parasite Interactions
+Malaria Host–Parasite Interactions in the Liver

 When malaria parasites are transmitted from mosquito to human, they are first deposited into the skin, then quickly travel to the liver.
 In the liver, each parasite replicates tens of thousands of times within the confines of a single hepatocyte.
 During this stage of infection, the parasite causes no clinical symptoms, yet elimination of the parasite in the liver prevents disease and transmission and can even elicit sterile immunity from subsequent infection.
 Failure to stop the parasite during the liver stage leads to the release of parasites into the bloodstream.
 When in the bloodstream, parasites infect red blood cells and cause the clinical symptoms of malaria, including severe fever, anemia, organ failure, coma and even death.

-Our work focuses on the basic question of how the malaria parasite is able to modify its human liver environment in order to counteract host defenses and ensure for its own survival.
+Our work focuses on the basic question of how the malaria parasite is able to modify its liver environment in order to counteract host defenses and ensure its own survival.
 The malaria parasite is able to alter its environment quite significantly, yet only some of these parasite-induced changes are critical for the parasite to survive.
-We use a variety of approaches and technologies to identify the changes that are initiated by the malaria parasite, and hone in on the environment the malaria parasite requires for survival.
+We use a variety of approaches and technologies to identify the changes that are initiated by the malaria parasite, and hone in on the environment the parasite requires for survival.

 Host-Based Drug Discovery

 Many of the host factors the malaria parasite uses in the liver are already the subject of well-established drug development efforts.
-Targeting host factors which impact the parasite is far less likely to lead to the development of drug-resistant parasites.
-This approach is in sharp contrast to existing antimalarial drugs, which target the malaria parasite directly, and thus require de novo development.
+Targeting host factors that impact the parasite is far less likely to lead to the development of drug-resistant parasites.
+This approach is in sharp contrast to existing antimalarial drugs, which target the malaria parasite directly and thus require de novo development.
 The host-targeted approach is particularly well-suited to malaria, which afflicts people who, on average, live on two dollars a day, and to which drug resistance is widespread.

 Insectaries